How To Fall Asleep Quickly And Other Sleep Tips

 Related: How To Make Banana Tea For Insomnia

-For me personally, it’s really difficult (and sometimes next to impossible) for me to fall asleep in a completely silent environment.
-I just need some sort of noise going on or I’ll lie awake for hours!
-(Some people suspect there’s an evolutionary aspect to this quirk, since our ancestors would have found it easier to sleep if they could hear that someone else was awake and keeping an eye out for predators and other threats.)
+I personally find it very difficult to fall asleep in a completely silent environment.
+I need some sort of noise in the background or I’ll lie awake for hours!
+(Some anthropologists suspect this is an evolutionary quirk, given that our ancestors may have found it easier to sleep if they could hear that someone else was awake and keeping an eye out for predators and other threats.)

 - Podcasts, like Sleep With Me